 Some of them include (4):

 Unfortunately, consuming collard greens may interact with blood-thinners like warfarin and Coumadin.
 In addition, they are rich in vitamin K, which plays a significant role in blood clotting.
-So, it would help if you did not suddenly increase or decrease the consumption of foods rich in this vitamin.
+So, it would help if you did not suddenly increase or decrease the consumption of foods rich in this vitamin while on blood thinners.
+Work with your doctor and dietitian to help you achieve the right balance.

 There is always a temptation of overeating these greens, especially after seeing the many health benefits you could reap.
 However, you are advised to consume these greens in moderation due to their high fiber content.

 Remember that your body takes longer to digest fiber.
-So when you overeat, you could experience gas or bloat (3).
-Food experts recommend eating no more than two (2) cups of collard greens in one setting (3).
+So when you overeat, you could experience gas or bloat, especially if you are not used to a lot of fiber (3).
+Food experts recommend eating no more than two cups of collard greens in one setting (3).
+When increasing your fiber intake, do so gradually and make sure you are also drinking plenty of fluids.

 When it comes to weight loss, progress is made by inches, not miles, so it’s much harder to track and a lot easier to give up.
 BetterMe app is your personal trainer, nutritionist and support system all in one.
 Start using our app to stay on track and hold yourself accountable!